 A “nifty” opportunity to save money.
 Tax Free Savings accounts (TFSAs) are a way to save and invest money that you are free to withdraw, tax-free at any time.
 Unlike RRSPs you do not get a deduction for contributing money to the plan, but also unlike RRSPs you are not taxed on withdrawals.

 This means that any income earned while invested in your TFSA is tax-free.
 There are limits to contributions each year, but the good news is, if you haven’t contributed yet, or if you have missed some years, your limit simply carries forward and you do not lose out.
 Contribution limits will be noted on your tax assessment each year.

 The way to make this work for you is to save what you can and make sound investments inside the TFSA.
 In the beginning you may want to simply invest in a GIC or other interest earning investment.
-As your funds accumulate down the road, you may wish to diversify and spread the investment among the “safe: GIC’s and other things such as bonds or stocks.
+As your funds accumulate down the road, you may wish to diversify and spread the investment among the various types of investments available, from GIC’s or term deposits to stocks and bonds.

 Like RRSPs there are penalties for over contributing.
 Pay attention to your limit and seek advice where necessary.

 Learn more here: